 We refer to MSC Income Fund, collectively with its consolidated subsidiaries, as the "Company," and the use of "we," "our," "us" or similar pronouns in this Form 10-K refers to MSC Income Fund or the Company as required by the context in which such pronoun is used.
 On October 28, 2020, our stockholders approved the appointment of MSC Adviser I, LLC ("MSC Adviser" or our "Adviser"), which is wholly owned by Main Street Capital Corporation ("Main Street"), a New York Stock Exchange listed BDC and the previous sub-adviser to the Company, as the Company's new investment adviser, replacing HMS Adviser LP ("HMS Adviser"), which was the Company's investment adviser from inception through October 29, 2020.
 Following the approval of our stockholders, the Company engaged MSC Adviser as our investment adviser, under an Investment Advisory and Administrative Services Agreement dated October 30, 2020 (the "Investment Advisory Agreement").
-Our Adviser has the responsibility to manage the business of the Company, including the responsibility to identify, evaluate, negotiate and structure prospective investments, make investment adviser, we changed our name from HMS Income Fund, Inc. to MSC Income Fund, Inc.
+Our Adviser has the responsibility to manage the business of the Company's investment portfolio and provide ongoing administrative services.
+In connection with this change in the investment adviser, we changed our name from HMS Income Fund, Inc.